 14.2.1.
-A Rookie of the Year will be given to the card member who has won the most money in barrel racing in her first year of having a card membership, and will include NFR winnings.
+A Rookie of the Year will be given to the card members who have won the most money in barrel racing and breakaway roping in their first year of having a card membership and will include NFR winnings.